nverwer/basex-ner/README.md

 return $ner-parse($input)
 ```

-Press the 'Eval' button.
-The output should look like:
+When this XQuery is run, the output should look like:

 ```
 <r>RIC for <ric symbol="♵">vinyl</ric> and <ric symbol="♳">polyethylene</ric></r>